slitsche/biosoft/content/posts/identity.md

 also need the buyer and the seller.
 Our purchase has a natural unique key containing customer, merchant and item.

-In our relational database world we could define a primary key using that tuple of three entities.
-For practical reasons we are using a surrogate primary key of one column and define our tuple as unique key.
--->
+The presence of a single column primary key simplifies the definition of references.
+But more important for the purpose of the information system is the presence of the unique key.
+With its definition no value could enter the system which does not represent the entity in the real world.
+Therefore a PostgreSQL database could act as an oracle telling always the truth.
+We would lose this valueable property if we merely had a primary key which is automatically generated.

 # Identity and messaging

 In our new world of distributed microservices our database schema got distributed across many microservices.
 Along the way we got messages with a schema persisted in an data lake.
 The schema on write made way for the schema on read[^1].
-Different encodings like Json schema, parquet or avro focus on the definition of the record.
-If we are lucky and use [Nakadi][metadataeid] we are recommend to use unique identifiers.
+Different encodings like json, parquet or avro focus on the definition of the record.
+If we are lucky and use [Nakadi][metadataeid] we are requested to use an unique identifiers.

 The unique constraints got lost.